Aash27/Heart-attack-analysis/README.md

 ## **Introduction**

-This Jupyter Notebook provides a comprehensive analysis of heart attack data using Python.
+This project provides a comprehensive analysis of heart attack data using Python.
 The purpose of this project is to explore, visualize, and analyze a dataset related to heart attacks to gain insights into potential risk factors and predictive factors.

 ## **Dataset**